14 Top-Rated Things to Do in Iowa City, IA

 Another entrance to Hickory Hill Park is accessible by walking through the historic Oakland Cemetery.
 This 40-acre cemetery, established in 1843, is the final resting place for hundreds of influential past Iowa City residents.
 Within the cemetery, an iconic Black Angel monument attracts visitors with supernatural myths and legends.

 Maquoketa Caves State Park offers a popular place to explore, 90 minutes from Iowa City.
-This state park is home to several open-to-the-public caves connected by a linear trail system next to Raccoon Creek.
+This state park is one of Iowa's top tourist attractions, home to several open-to-the-public caves connected by a linear trail system next to Raccoon Creek.

 Caves range from crawlspaces to the magnificent Dancehall Cave with a cement walkway and 1,100-foot ceilings.
 The Dancehall Cave also features electric lights.
 Flashlights are recommended for exploring other caves in the park, and so are clothes that can get dirty.

 A campground at Maquoketa Caves enables easy weekend trips.
 The campground caters to tent and RV camping with 24 standard electric sites and six walk-in sites.
-Camping reservations are available at Maquoketa Caves and can be made at iowastateparks.reserveamerica.com.
+Camping reservations are available at Maquoketa Caves.

-Established by German Pietists fleeing religious persecution in 1855, the Amana Colonies began as a communal society thriving in the Iowa landscape.
+The Amana Colonies began as a communal society thriving in the Iowa landscape, established by German Pietists fleeing religious persecution in 1855.
 Today, this heritage is still on full display 30 minutes west of Iowa City.
-With unique shopping, events, and architectural tours, Amana Colonies is one of Iowa's best weekend getaways.
+And, with unique shopping, events, and architectural tours, Amana Colonies is one of Iowa's best weekend getaways.

 The Amana Heritage Center is an excellent first place to visit.
 Here, a museum sheds light on the Amana Colonies' unique history and provides context for the rest of a visit.
 The Amana Heritage Center is where many guided tours of the Seven Villages begin.